 The Forum’s goal is to work in partnership and be a resource for lived experience input into the COPMI national initiative through strong connections with people with lived experience across the Australian states and territories.

-Forum members' role is to:
+The role of Forum members is to:

-Forum members were sought from people with a broad range of perspectives and experiences including:
+In 2014 our forum members were sought from people with a broad range of perspectives and experiences including:

-New members were elected for the 2012-2014 funding period.
+New members were elected for the 2014-15 funding period.
 Forum members meet regularly, both face-to-face and via teleconference.

-"I am a father of 3 beautiful young girls.
-I grew up in the late 60’s with 5 brothers, losing my mother to suicide in my late teens and seeing how depression can affect my family through my wife’s eyes.
-Having grown up as a first generation Laotian refugee in Australia, I can see how mental illness is not discuss or talked about in the community.
+'I am a father of three beautiful young girls.
+I grew up in the late 60’s with five brothers, losing my mother to suicide in my late teens and seeing how depression can affect my family.
+Having grown up as a first generation Laotian refugee in Australia, I can see how mental illness is not discussed or talked about in the community.
 I am determined to break this barrier so my children do not have to suffer in silence should they ever have to face the same circumstances.
-I am proud to be associated with COPMI so together we can break this barrier of stigmatisation and raise awareness now and for future generations to come."
+I am proud to be associated with COPMI so together we can break this barrier of stigmatisation and raise awareness now and for future generations to come.'

 John is married to Nani and together they have three children under 14.
 After working in the paper industry as a chemical engineer for nine years, John became the lead pastor of a growing church in the North West of Tasmania.
 After eight years in this role, depression struck but wasn’t diagnosed until it was almost too late.
 Finally, during a time of contemplating suicide John sought help.
 Today at 44, he is in recovery and having re-organised his priorities and values works part-time in Anglicare’s Family Mental Health Support Service.
 He is a stay-at-home dad for the rest of the time.
 He is passionate in particular about men’s mental health and in his spare time can be found 'on the water somewhere' fly fishing for Tasmania’s famed wild trout.